 Note that the current flow in the overcurrent relay is equal to the difference (where differential relay gets itís name) in the input currents.
 In this case, they are equal and the differential current is zero.

-If the bus in Figure 2 happens to fault (either phase to phase or phase to ground fault), the current entering and leaving the bus will not be the same.
+If the bus in Figure 2 happens to a fault (either phase to phase or phase to a ground fault), the current entering and leaving the bus will not be the same.
 Hence the difference seen by the relay (I1S – I2S) will not be zero.

 If the fault is of high enough magnitude to pickup the overcurrent relay the differential protection will operate to trip breakers X and Y, plus block any reclosure of these breakers, initiate breaker failure protection and any other actions required by that specific protection zone.